-If, during a child's time at our school, teachers have concerns about pupil progress or attainment, parents will be contacted to discuss these concerns so they can share their views.
-There is a period of monitoring and review, including an analysis of the child's progress compared with peers, national data and expectations of progress.
+If the child is still needing support despite steps put in place through Quality First teaching, parents will be contacted to discuss these concerns so they can share their views.

 Following this, and in consultation with all relevant staff at school the child (if appropriate) and the child's parents, a child may be identified as having SEN and appropriate provision will be made.